RGB-WG/rgb.tech/content/thanks/devs/index.md

 The community and contribution management since 2019 was performed by Olga Ukolova, LNP/BP Standards Association.

-Many input into protocol design ideas and suggestions came from personal conversations of Dr Maxim Orlovsky and Giacomo Zucco with notable cryptographers, specialists on distributed systems and game theorists,
+Many inputs into protocol design ideas and suggestions came from personal conversations of Dr Maxim Orlovsky and Giacomo Zucco with notable cryptographers, specialists on distributed systems and game theorists,
 including: